nsrau/azure-docs.it-it/articles/azure-functions/functions-develop-vs.md

 1. Al termine dell'aggiornamento, scegliere **Chiudi** e riavviare Visual Studio.

 > [!NOTE]
-> In Visual Studio 2019 e versioni successive l'estensione strumenti di funzioni di Azure viene aggiornata come parte di Visual Studio.
+> In Visual Studio 2019 and later, the Azure Functions tools extension is updated as part of Visual Studio.

 ## <a name="create-an-azure-functions-project"></a>Creare un progetto di Funzioni di Azure